Stuffing, Dressing, po-tay-to, po-tah-to. In the end it is the dish I crave most when making a turkey.

 Saute the sausage over med-high heat, crumbling up, and browning nicely.
 Remove and add to bread.

-Add cherries and nuts and herbs.
+Add cherries and nuts and herbs to the bowl.

 Wait a moment to let the bread soak up the liquid.
 If you need a bit more, add it now.
 It should be moist and hold together, but not be a soggy mess.